wordset/wordset-dictionary/Readme.md

 Alas, nothing is ever complete.
 However, we started the project by utilizing the Princeton WordNet project, and then made many thousands of modifications of that.
-But, with 177k words, and 63,936 manual edits by volunteers it's as complete as it will be.
+But, with 177k meanings, and 63,936 manual edits by volunteers it's as complete as it will be.

 What about WordNet?